vcflib/bio-vcf/README.md

   sys     0m5.039s
 ```

-which shows pretty decent core utilisation (10x).
+which shows decent core utilisation (10x).
 We are running
 gzip compressed VCF files of 30+ Gb with similar performance gains.

 Use zcat to